sahilmgandhi/sahilmgandhi/README.md

 I'm Sahil Gandhi, and am currently working as a Senior Software Engineer II @confluentinc.
 These days, I work on various backend services on ConfluentCloud's control plane and compute platform.

-I graduated from UCLA in 2020 with a Masters in Computer Science, focusing on Distributed Systems, and prior to that got my Bachelors from UCLA in 2019 in Computer Science and Electrical Engineering (Summa cum laude).
+I hold degrees from UCLA with a BS in Computer Science and Electrical Engineering (summa cum laude) and an MS in Distributed and Big Data Systems, have published some papers in the database world (and several white papers in other fields), and also several patents in the systems space.

 ![Github Trophy](https://github-profile-trophy.vercel.app/?username=sahilmgandhi&theme=dracula)